kubernetes/website/content/en/blog/_posts/2022-11-27-Vulnerable-Microservices/index.md

 Combining both approaches may add a protection layer to the deployed vulnerable services, drastically decreasing the probability for anyone to successfully exploit any of the deployed vulnerable services.
 Next, lets identify four use cases where you need to use security-behavior monitoring.

 ## Use cases
-We can identify the following four different stages in the life of a any service from a security standpoint.
+One can identify the following four different stages in the life of a any service from a security standpoint.
 In each stage, security-behavior monitoring is required to meet different challenges:

 Service State | Use case | What do you need in order to cope with this use case?